 Sales of a substantial number of shares of our common stock in the public market following this offering, or the perception that such sales may occur, could depress the market price of our common stock.
-Our executive officers and directors and certain of our equity holders have agreed with the underwriters in our IPO not to offer, sell, dispose of or hedge any shares of our common stock or any options or warrants to purchase any shares of our common stock, or securities convertible into, exchangeable for, or that represent the right to receive, shares of our common stock, subject to specified limited exceptions described elsewhere in this prospectus, during the period ending 180 days after the date of the final prospectus of our IPO, except with the prior written consent of Goldman Sachs & Co.
+Our executive officers and directors and certain of our equity holders have agreed with the underwriters in our IPO not to offer, sell, dispose of or hedge any shares of our common stock or any options or warrants to purchase any shares of our common stock, or securities convertible into, exchangeable for, or that represent the right to receive, shares of our common stock, subject to specified limited exceptions described elsewhere in this prospectus, during the period ending 90 days after the date of this prospectus, except with the prior written consent of Goldman Sachs & Co.
 LLC and J.P.
 Morgan Securities LLC.
 Prior to the closing of our IPO, we effected the Stock Split.
 Our certificate of incorporation authorizes us to issue up to 1,000,000,000 of our authorized shares of common stock, of which 126,994,467 shares of common stock is outstanding.
 All shares of our common stock are subject to the lock-up agreements or market stand-off provisions described under "Shares Available for Future Sale."
 Shares of our common stock held by our affiliates will continue to be subject to the volume and other restrictions of Rule 144 under the Securities Act.
 See "Underwriting."

-The holders of an aggregate of shares of our common stock, based on shares of common stock outstanding as of the date of effectiveness of this registration statement, or their transferees, became entitled to rights with respect to the registration of their shares under the Securities Act.
+Upon the completion of this offering, the holders of an aggregate of 40,494,467 shares of our common stock, based on shares of common stock outstanding as of November 12, 2020 and assuming no exercise of the underwriters' option to purchase additional shares, or their transferees, will be entitled to rights with respect to the registration of their shares of common stock under the Securities Act.
 In addition, immediately following our IPO, we filed a registration statement registering under the Securities Act the shares of common stock reserved for issuance under the LTIP.
 See the information under the heading "Shares Available for Future Sale" for a more detailed description of the shares that will be available for future sales upon completion of this offering.
 Sales of our common stock pursuant to these registration rights or this registration statement may make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.
 These sales also could cause our stock price to fall and make it more difficult for you to sell shares of our common stock.